cncf/glossary/content/en/contribute/_index.md

 Before making any contribution to the glossary, please make sure of the following:

-1. If you don't already have one, create a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+1. Create a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account), if you don't have one already.
 2. Sign the [Contributor License Agreement](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors) (CLA).
 3. [Verify your commit signature](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)
 4. Enable [vigilant mode](https://docs.github.com/en/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits#about-vigilant-mode) in your GitHub account to display the "Verified" status on your commits.